Release of Information

 What if I do not see an opening in your schedule?

 It is quite common that our availability changes from week to week.
-Until you are one of our active clients there is little we can do if there is not an opening that suites your needs.
+Until you are one of our regular clients there is little we can do if there is not an opening that suites your needs.
 Unfortunately, most of our prospecting client phone calls revolve around unsuccessfully attempting to negotiate future availability.
 Change Talk LLC does not have waiting lists due to insurance and legislative restrictions that discourages this practice and we do not schedule intakes more than a week in advance.
 You are welcome to still check our online availability weekly.
 Unfortunately, we do not condone pulling children from their classes for psychotherapy due the lack of educational sustainability and the unnecessary high pressure it places on the clinician towards creating availability.

 What do I have to do if I have to miss an appointment?

 Please note that your clinician purposely repeats all client appointments.
 If you are able to successfully reschedule within seven days with an opening we have, this absence does not count against our cancellation policy.
-Other missed appointments generally cannot be filled and consequently may likely incur a no-show fee with a cancellation frequency of two or more missed appointments every ninety (weekly) or 180 (biweekly) days.
+Other missed appointments generally cannot be filled and consequently may likely incur a no-show fee with a cancellation frequency of two or more missed appointments every 90 (weekly) or 180 (biweekly) days.
 The first cancellation fee waiver may be extended with proof of illness or grouped vacations.

 What does insurance not cover?

 Outpatient clinical services are the lowest level of mental healthcare.
 Consequently, case management/forensic services are not included in MOST insurance plans!
 If you feel like your child needs more care, intensive outpatient, in-home, clinical day schools, or residential facilities might be your better option.
-Most people don't realize that most provisions for Court, Department of Children and Families, Family Court, Court Drug Testing, Social Security, Social Security Disability, Guardian Ad Litem, School, and various other exchanges typically are not considered medical necessity by most insurance providers for standard outpatient treatment.
+Most people don't realize that most provisions for Court, Department of Children and Families, Drug Testing, Social Security, Social Security Disability, Guardian Ad Litem, School, and various other exchanges typically are not considered medical necessity by most insurance providers for standard outpatient treatment.
 The unfortunate reality is that in many cases either the family is responsible for these charges and/or your clinician attempts to be as efficient with their time as they can be in order not to charge you.

 Can I see two therapists at the same time?